 Why should you read this book?
 In this book, you’ll learn how to sell more, earn more, and become a sales machine.

-The book has become a national bestseller and it provides a practical guide on how to achieve long-term success in business.
+The book has become a national bestseller.
+It provides a practical guide on how to achieve long-term success in business.
 The author, Ryan Serhant, was a shy person when he entered the real estate business and a decade later he has emerged to become of the top realtors in the world.

 This book is an essential sales playbook to help you build your confidence, generate better results, learn the stages of selling, how to find your hook and be a “time manager, not a time stealer.”
 This book provides lessons, stories, and examples on how to use Serhant’s principles to increase profits, not depend on one deal or one client, and become a better salesperson.